fls99/fls99/README.md

 # Portfolio
-This Repository contains various data science projects and some micro software engeneering projects completed by me for academic, selflearning and hobby purposes.
+My profile contains various data science projects and some micro software engeneering projects completed by me for academic, selflearning and hobby purposes.

 ## Contents